mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       minPoolSize?: number;

       /**
-       *  The maximum amount of time a connection should remain idle
+       *  The maximum amount of time a Connection should remain idle
        *  in the connection pool before being marked idle.
        *  If specified, MUST be a number >= 0.
        *  A value of 0 means there is no limit.